-You are relying on your customer to translate their internal requirements into a specification for you, rather than you writing requirements for a product that the broader market needs and will buy.
+In this case, you are relying on your customer to translate their internal requirements into a specification for you, rather than you writing requirements for a product that the broader market needs and will buy.

-This approach works–in that a product is delivered.
+This approach works in that a product is delivered.
 If you are in the business of delivering commodity components, then this is fine.
 If you are looking for a unique solution that defends gross margin, then this isn’t the best approach.

 Another common scenario is one where an engineer, or some other customer-facing team member, envisions a solution based on conversations they’ve had with one or a few customers.
-The team rallies around this idea, and with a rush of internal momentum the requirements are quickly documented and the team’s efforts quickly turn to writing the specifications and developing the solution.
+The team rallies around this idea, and with a rush of internal momentum the requirements are quickly documented and the team’s efforts quickly turn to writing the product specifications and developing the solution.

-These Approaches Will Not Lead to Product Success
+Why These Approaches Don’t Lead to Success

-What both of the previous approaches have in common is that the focus is on getting to a finished specification as quickly as possible.
+What both of the previous approaches have in common is that the focus is on getting to a finished product specification as quickly as possible.
 Teams are in such a hurry to start building something and meet the customer’s deadline, they don’t first make sure that the something is the right something.